-The heart specialists at SSM Health Saint Louis University Hospital and SSM Health St. Mary’s Hospital - Madison have a new option for patients with aortic valve stenosis.
+The heart specialists at SSM Health Saint Louis University Hospital, SSM Health St. Mary’s Hospital - Madison, and SSM Health St. Anthony Hospital - Oklahoma City have a new option for patients with aortic valve stenosis.
 Transcatheter Aortic Valve Replacement, commonly referred to as TAVR, is a proven, minimally invasive surgical option for patients who’ve been diagnosed with moderate or severe aortic stenosis to replace their diseased aortic heart valve.

 Unlike traditional open chest surgeries to replace a heart valve, TAVR requires only a 3-4 inch incision in the leg or chest wall.
 This procedure enables the placement of a balloon-expandable heart valve into the body with a tube-based delivery system (catheter).
 There are three approaches:

 - Transfemoral – the catheter is inserted in the groin area

 - Transapical – the catheter is inserted through the bottom of the heart

 - Transaortic – the catheter is inserted through the top of the aorta

 Once inserted, the new TAVR valve is designed to replace the calcified aortic valve.
 Most patients will leave the hospital within a few days and can resume all normal activities shortly after.